CMSgov/bcda-static-site/production/user_guide.md

 #### b.
 Input a date in the correct format.

+First, click “Try it Out” in the Swagger section for `GET /api/v1/Patient/export`.

 <img class="ug-img" src="/assets/img/since_1.svg" alt="" />

-First, click “Try it Out” in the Swagger section for `_since`.
 Then, enter your desired date into the dialog box labeled "`_since` (Optional)".
 Dates and times submitted in `_since` must adhere to a specific format for the server to understand.
 That format is the FHIR _instant_ format (`YYYY-MM-DDThh:mm:ss.sss+zz:zz`).

 <img class="ug-img" src="/assets/img/since_2.svg" alt="" />